We are going to use the same 4 steps mentioned previously, to study PSALM 23:

 -to take care of the wounded & heal them, etc.

-– Locate and mark any key words, repeated words or phrases, and commands: In Psalms 23 -The Lord & me.
+– Locate and mark any key words, repeated words or phrases & commands: In Psalms 23 – The Lord, & me.

-What David realized and wrote so beautifully is that your Shepherd loves you.
-Really loves you.
+What King David realized and wrote so beautifully is that your Shepherd loves you.
+He really loves you & gave His life for you.

 3/ What does it mean? (meaning)

 -Carefully examine the text and let it speak for itself.
-Let Scripture interpret Scripture
+Remember let Scripture interpret Scripture.

 -You can make an outline and/or write down the general idea: In this Psalm King David begins by illustrating the provision of the Lord, both physical and spiritual (1-3).
 David then describes the protection & provision of the Lord, as he travels through dangerous places and in the presence of enemies (4-5).
 The psalm ends with an expression of faith and hope in the Lord’s care, that God will furnish the goodness and mercy needed throughout life, so that he made abide in the house of the Lord forever (6).

--Look for scriptures that relates to the passage (cross-references).
+– You can look for Bible verses that relate to the passage (cross-references).